-Each student signs a Memorandum of Agreement (Contract) detailing financial obligations to attend Core 1.
+Each student signs a Memorandum of Agreement (Contract) detailing financial obligations per term.
 Signing the Memorandum of Agreement demonstrates the student's intent to make payments of tuition and any fees required to complete the entire degree program.
-The monthly payment structure is based on the cost of the total program, not individual courses or semester course loads.
 Title IV funds received will be distributed evenly for each term attended.